 Your reports can be downloaded as a comma separated value (CSV) file.
 These files can be opened by any spreadsheet program where you can further analyze and evaluate the data you have collected.

-What Is Included in Your Custom Report
+What Is Included in Your Report

 Do Some Good system fields will make up the first several columns in every report: